-Many fast-growing private companies have been resorting to IPO (Initial Public Offering) for raising capital to accelerate their growth.
-An IPO is basically the first sale of shares to the public.
+Many fast-growing private companies have been resorting to IPO (Initial Public Offering) for raising capital in the stock market to accelerate their growth.
+An IPO is the first sale of shares to the public.
 As a result, this company becomes publicly traded.

-There are certain benefits that come with going public.
+Certain benefits come with going public.
 It allows a company to quickly raise capital by attracting a vast number of investors.
-It also allows the company to get into the public eye, gain status, attract more attention, and potentially, also new talent.
+It allows the company to get into the public eye, gain status, and attract more attention, and potentially new talent.

 Those who choose to invest in IPOs can benefit as well.
 They can raise profits by selling their shares at a higher price or gain passive income from dividends over time.

 Yet, what can be even more beneficial is investing in pre-IPO shares.

 How to buy stock online?

 An IPO refers to the time when a company goes public for the first time and sells shares from its stock in an open market.
 It is the initial sale of stock that a company issues to institutional investors and the public.

 Pre-IPO, however, shares are those shares of a company that are held by its employees, venture capital firms, and other investors before they are offered to the public in an IPO.
 They are important, as only a few companies can thrive in the presence of the public eye.

 A major section of pre-IPO stock is a pre-IPO placement which occurs when a portion of an IPO is given to private investors just in time before the IPO is made public and is about to hit the market.